nathancarter/weblurch/doc/plan.md

  * Add to the `cake test` procedure the running of all test histories, verifying each step, and outputting a report, in [Markdown](https://daringfireball.net/projects/markdown/).
- * Categorize the outputs with section headers, etc., imitating the structure of the folder hierarchy.
+   Or it may even be possible to create a single spec file in the tests folder of the repository that loops through these JSON files itself.
+Either way, ensure that the output is categorized with section headers, etc., imitating the structure of the folder hierarchy.
+ * Create unit tests for as much of the functionality of this growing test app as is reasonable.

 ### Better access to automated testing results